keeday/LanistaBrowser/README.md

 **Theory Crafting**

-Craft and build tactics, equip weapons and other equipment, and display final stats after applying race and equipment bonuses.
+Craft and build tactics, equip weapons and other equipment, and display final stats after race and equipment bonuses.

 **Items Database**